spacetelescope/hstaxe/README.md

 `conda config --add channels astroconda`

-Create an environment to run hstaxe:
+Create an environment to run hstaxe, install jupyter to follow along in the tutorial cookbook:

-`conda create --name hstaxe-env --file conda_environment.yml`
+`conda create --name hstaxe python=3.7 jupyter`

 In order to build from source, make sure that you have the following installed locally